bazelbuild/bazel/site/en/contribute/codebase.md

 affects the server process as a whole, whereas the latter kind, the "command option", only affects a single command.

-Each server instance has a single associated source tree ("workspace") and each workspace usually has a single active server instance.
+Each server instance has a single associated workspace (collection of source trees known as "repositories") and each workspace usually has a single active server instance.
 This can be circumvented by specifying a custom output base (see the "Directory layout" section for more information).

 Bazel is distributed as a single ELF executable that is also a valid .zip file.
 When you type `bazel`, the above ELF executable implemented in C++ (the